Larry DeVries / Chair

 Leanne is the President and CEO of Good to Great Engineering and Technical Services; and Founder and CEO of The Wheeler Advisory Group.
 In both roles, she brokers collaborative initiatives with the Department of Defense, Defense Contractors, Nonprofit Organizations and Local Government, to solve real world problems through win – win solution sets.
 A Veteran of the US Air Force,she holds an Associate Degree in Applied Science in Electronic Systems Engineering Technology, a Bachelor of Science Degree in Computer Information Systems (Regis University 2000) and will complete a Master of Science in Computer Information Systems in December 2017 (Regis University).
 She resides in Aurora, Colorado and enjoys community involvement, higher learning, professional and leisure reading, fine dining, ballroom dance, international travel, a variety of athletics and quality time with a host of nieces, nephews, and Godchildren.

 Lynn Parker has been a board member of The Reciprocity Collective since 2017.

 Earscell Mallard has been a board member of the Reciprocity Collective since 2017.

 Earscell is a Peer Mentor for the Housing First Team at The Colorado Coalition for the Homeless.
 He works directly with individuals who are experiencing homelessness guiding and supporting them in gaining housing, jobs, sobriety and community.
 He also works at the Clubhouse in the CCH Stout St Location leading groups working on their recovery.
 Earscell readily shares his own life’s experiences to understand and connect with the individuals that he works with.
 Earscell is a strong advocate for employment as a cornerstone to stability in housing and health.

-Lance has been a board member of The Reciprocity Collective since 2018.
+Lisa Duran has been a board member of The Reciprocity Collective since 2018

-George has been a board member of The Reciprocity Collective since 2017
+Emily Sanders has been a board member of The Reciprocity Collective since 2018

-Annetta Montoya has been a board member of The Reciprocity Collective since 2016.
+George Seals has been a board member of The Reciprocity Collective since 2017

 Mary A. Putman is the Founder and Executive Director of The Reciprocity Collective.